It’s almost St. Patrick’s Day and that means it’s Jiggs Dinner time! This crockpot meal is as simple as it is delicious.

 Jiggs Dinner (St. Patrick’s Day Corned Beef & Cabbage Boil)

-- 1 Corned Beef Rinse in a pot of cold water to remove some of the salty brine.
+- 3 lb Corned Beef Brisket Raw.
+Rinse in a pot of cold water to remove some of the salty brine.

 - 1 head Cabbage Cut into large wedges, like a watermelon.